KatharineME/FASTQ.jl/programs.md

 #### `-K NUM`

 Number of bases loaded into memory to process in a mini-batch [500M].
-A large NUM pased here helps with load balancing in the multi-threading mode.
+A large NUM passed here helps with load balancing in the multi-threading mode.

 #### `-R`